Drug charge against Patriots' Chung conditionally dropped

 --Good behavior for two years, meaning no crimes (felony or misdemeanor) or major motor vehicle offenses. --Periodic drug testing.

---40 hours of community service. --Waving of his rights for a speedy trial and/or indictment.
+--40 hours of community service. --Waiving of his rights for a speedy trial and/or indictment.

 Chung's failure to comply with any of the conditions gives the state the right to reinstate the charges and prosecute.
 Chung, 32, was indicted in August after police allegedly found cocaine at his home near Lake Winnipesaukee in Meredith, N.H., on June 25.
 He pleaded not guilty.